awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **To create your cluster with the AWS CLI**

 1. Create your cluster with the following command\.
 Replace the Amazon Resource Name \(ARN\) of your Amazon EKS cluster IAM role that you created in [Amazon EKS cluster IAM role](service_IAM_role.md) and the subnet and security group IDs for the VPC that you created in [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
 Replace `my-cluster` with your cluster name\.
-Replace *region\-code* with your AWS Region\.
+Replace *region\-code* with the AWS Region that your cluster is in\.
 You can replace `1.22` with any [supported version](kubernetes-versions.md)\.

    For `subnetIds`, don't specify subnets in AWS Outposts, AWS Wavelength or AWS Local Zones\.
 If you plan to deploy self\-managed nodes in AWS Outposts, AWS Wavelength or AWS Local Zones subnets after you deploy your cluster, then make sure that you have, or can create, Outposts subnets in the VPC that you specify\.